 #mixedbyandrea Multi Award Winning Mixer | Engineer | Producer Credits : U2 | The Rolling Stones | Jack Savoretti | St Francis Hotel | Stealth | Violetta Zironi | Kevin Simm | BMG | Island Records | Universal Music

-Working off my New Studio in Central London.
+Working off my New Studio in East London.

 Blending a top notch analog rig with the latest ITB techniques to give every artists the most flexible and yet affordable service for their music.

 Currently working with U2 | The Rolling Stones | St Francis Hotel | Matty Benbrook (Paolo Nutini, Jack Savoretti, Faithless) etc.

 New #lockdown #custom #rates available for artists affected by these unprecedented times.

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 3 ReviewsEndorse Andrea Lepori #mixedbyandrea

 Andrea is top-notch mixer and producer, he has a great ear and makes your music sound ready to hit the charts!
 Also really fast turnaround, Highly recommended, 5 stars!

 Andrea is a very professional and responsive engineer, he takes individual approach to every song and is very attentive to the composition and melody.
 Working with him is a great pleasure.